Duke T. Khuu, MD, FAAD

 University of California, Berkeley

 Dr. Khuu has published extensively and continues to stay at the forefront of his field.
-He attended Dermatology Grand Rounds at Stanford University to discuss challenging cases facing community dermatologists.
+He attends Dermatology Grand Rounds at Stanford University to discuss challenging cases facing community dermatologists and participates in the national conferences such as the American Academy of Dermatology meetings.
 Dr. Khuu sees both children and adults for their dermatological needs relating to skin, hair, and nail conditions.
 Dr. Khuu is an active member of American Academy of Dermatology, American Society for Dermatologic Surgery, American Medical Association, California Medical Association, and the Santa Clara County Medical Association.
 Currently he holds hospital privileges at El Camino Hospital, Good Samaritan Hospital, O'Connor Hospital, and Regional Medical Center of San Jose.

-Dr. Khuu enjoys figure skating, international latin ballroom, traveling and spending time with his friends and family.
+Dr. Khuu enjoys figure skating, international latin ballroom, traveling and spending time with his family and friends.

 With his knowledge and skill set, Dr. Khuu has developed his own line of personal-care products called Khuurino Clinical TM.
-Each unique formula is suitable for even the most sensitive skin types and are all inspired by a trip he took to Greece and Turkey.
+Each unique formula is suitable for even the most sensitive skin types, some are medical grade, and are all inspired by a trip he took to Greece, Turkey, Greenland and Italy.

 Khuu, Duke T. What should we know most about our skin.
 OutNow; Dec/Jan 2010; XVII: p12-13.